bfreuden/kubernetes-cheat-sheet/README.md

 ```
 Note that, from docker point of view, the string before the ``/`` is:
 * either a hostname if containing ``.`` or ``:``
-* or a docker hub username
+* or a docker hub username or organisation

 Login:
 ```bash